G-BJNWSNVHW4 G-BJNWSNVHW4

 Practical Tips for Making Collaboration Work

-• Meet regularly, but don’t over-meet.
-Momentum dies in too many Zoom calls.
+• Meet regularly: Momentum dies in too many Zoom calls.

 Scaling Connection